stijn-arends/nitrogen_dioxide_emission/README.md

 ### Coding

 Not every piece of code is organized inside of a class.
 I thought that for some pieces of code that it was not necessary.
 These pieces of code do not particularly belong to a specif class, and or don't benefit from being inside of a class.
-An example of this is the function that checks if a data is during a lockdown, or the functions that plot a heatmap, or violet plot.
+An example of this is the function that checks if a data is during a lockdown, or the functions that plot a heatmap, or violin plot.

 However, I did organize the code for the dashboard inside of classes and tried to follow the SOLID principles whereever it was possible.

+A [logging decorator](scrips/logger.py) was created to make sure that the code ran smoothly.
+If any exception occured while running the code than that would be logged, and if everything goes smoothly than that is reported.

 ### Data filtering and imputation